Isaac Newton: University of Cambridge

 In June 1661, Newton was admitted to Trinity College at the University of Cambridge.
-His uncle Reverend William Ayscough, who had studied at Cambridge, recommended him to the university.
+His uncle the Reverend William Ayscough, who had studied at Cambridge, recommended him to the university.
 At Cambridge, Newton started as a subsizar, paying his way by performing valet duties until he was awarded a scholarship in 1664, which covered his university costs for four more years until the completion of his MA.
-At the time, Cambridge's teachings were based on those of Aristotle, whom Newton read along with then more modern philosophers, including Descartes and astronomers such as Galileo Galilei and Thomas Street.
+At the time, Cambridge's teachings were based on those of Aristotle, whom Newton read along with then more modern philosophers, including René Descartes and astronomers such as Galileo Galilei and Thomas Street.
 He set down in his notebook a series of "Quaestiones" about mechanical philosophy as he found it.
 In 1665, he discovered the generalised binomial theorem and began to develop a mathematical theory that later became calculus.
 Soon after Newton obtained his BA degree at Cambridge in August 1665, the university temporarily closed as a precaution against the Great Plague.

-Although he had been undistinguished as a Cambridge student, Newton's private studies at his home in Woolsthorpe over the next two years saw the development of his theories on calculus, optics, and the law of gravitation.
+Although he had been undistinguished as a Cambridge student, his private studies and the years following his bachelor's degree have been described as "the richest and most productive ever experienced by a scientist".
+The next two years alone saw the development of theories on calculus, optics, and the law of gravitation, at his home in Woolsthorpe.
+The physicist Louis Trenchard More suggesting that "There are no other examples of achievement in the history of science to compare with that of Newton during those two golden years."